leftlogic/ffconf/src/details/index.md

 ## Pre conference

-### Show and Tell with Async - 7-Nov
+### Show and Tell with Async - 13 Nov

-Our friends at Async are running a very special International Show & Tell at 7pm at the [Ironworks Studios](https://www.ironworks-studios.co.uk/).
-If you're interested in giving a five minute talk, they'd also love to hear from you.
-[Please sign up in advance](https://asyncjs.com/international-show-n-tell-2024/) (to attend or speak).
-To find out more, join their Slack community [Slack](https://asyncjs.slack.com/join/shared_invite/zt-1aguxx86q-XjF_yWcFoJ8fyYYzoqgDaQ#/shared-invite/email).
-Afterwards, everyone will head to a local pub.
+Our friends at Async usually run a very special International Show & Tell.

+More details to follow.

-### Pre event networking: running or coffee - 8 Nov
+### Pre event networking: running or coffee - 14 Nov

 We are hosting another pre-FFConf run!
-Meet outside Duke of Yorks at 7:30am led by two friendly FFConf regulars, [Chetan](https://twitter.com/chetbox) and [Matt](https://twitter.com/mattbee).
+Meet outside Duke of Yorks at 7:30am led by two friendly FFConf regulars.
 Open to all abilities, explore beautiful Brighton in a short 30 minute run leaving plenty of time to get showered before registration opens!

 Not a runner?
 Curio Cafe is practically next to Duke of York's and open from 8am and is a great place to grab a coffee and meet fellow attendees: [ffconf.org/morning-network](https://ffconf.org/morning-network).
-Kindly hosted by Scout and Nigel, both [Brighton Codebar organisers](https://codebar.io/brighton).

 ## Health and Safety